Back to School Indoor Air Quality

 4 Ways to Improve Indoor Air Quality in Schools

 When your child is excited to go back to school, indoor air quality issues can quickly dampen that enthusiasm.
 Although legal recourse has the potential to be sweepingly effective, it takes time.
-If parents, teachers and schools decide they need to improve IAQ quickly, there are several fast, effective methods.
+If parents, teachers, and schools decide they need to improve IAQ quickly, several fast, effective methods exist.

 Air Purifiers